krystsinaetc/allah-message/README.md

 ##Installation

-Drop it into "addons" directory in Hexchat, and load it with `/py load allah.py` or add to autoload.
+Drop it into "addons" directory in Hexchat, and load it with `/py load ddos.py` or add to autoload.

 ##Usage

-To use, just do `/allah` or `/allah $nick` to write a specific user in the current channel.
+To use, just do `/ddos` or `/ddos $nick` to write a specific user in the current channel.
+Hard version: `/ddos $nick randomWords`: it will activate loop sending.